Rust-Web-Development/website/content/blog/why_rust.md

 }
 ```

 Rust also has no garbage collection, so it has a small runtime footprint.
 It almost has the compile size of C. But where it differs, is its compiler.
-Rust checks *before* you compile your code, if there are no errors, access to not existing memory and so forth in place.
+Rust checks *before* you compile your code, if there are no errors, access to not existing memory and so forth in place.It can do this by a new concept called "ownership".
+Whenever a new value is being created, this value has one explicit owner.